PaulskPt/M5Dial_Timezones_and_beep_cmd_to_M5AtomEcho/README.md

 The sketch has functionality to make the M5Atom Echo device to "listen" on Pin1 of the GROVE PORT for a digital impulse (read: beep command) sent by the M5Dial at moment of a NTP Time Synchronization.

+Update: 2024-10-09: added functionality to switch sound ON/off by double press of the button.
+If sound is off, the RGB Led will show BLUE color.
+If sound is ON (default), the RGB Led will show RED color.

 Docs: